wonko9/skynet/README.txt

   > [1,2,3,1,1,4].mapreduce(Skynet::MapreduceTest)

 That last command actually took whatever array you gave it and counted the number of times each element appeared in the array.
 It's not a very useful task, but it shows how easy it is to use.

+To see what Skynet is doing, you may want to tail the skynet logs being written to your log directory.

 For more information on creating your own Skynet jobs read the Skynet::Job documentation.